General Insurance

 6. Policy

 You should also note that an insurance company will provide you with a liability policy.
 The policy is the contract that states how your insurer will protect you and your business from potential lawsuits, which can include bodily injury claims, property damage claims, and other similar claims.
-The policy will detail the contents of your policy and it will explain how the insurance company will assist you in the case of a lawsuit.
+The policy will detail the contents of your coverage and it will explain how the insurance company will assist you in the case of a lawsuit.
+It is important to read your policy’s declarations page carefully, as this is where your coverage limits, exclusions, and deductible amounts are clearly listed, per guidance from the National Association of Insurance Commissioners (NAIC).

 Types of Liability Insurance